Approximate Majority With Catalytic Inputs: Introduction

+The $\dbam$ protocol and similar variants of third-state dynamics have been shown to more generally compute consensus (where all agents converge to either $X$ or $Y$, but where this need not be the initial majority value), both in the original population protocols model \cite{angluin2008simple, condon2019} and in other similar distributed models \cite{becchetti2020consensus, dAmore20}.
+In particular, the closely related results of d'Amore et al. \cite{dAmore20} analyzed an analogous version of the $\dbam$ protocol in the synchronous PULL model.
+The authors considered systems with \textit{stubborn} agents (as in \cite{yildiz2013sutbborn}) which are similar to the persistent-state catalytic agents we consider in the present work.
+However, the parallel synchronous scheduling model considered in \cite{dAmore20} is fundamentally distinct from the sequential pairwise scheduling used in population protocols.

-The notion of a persistent \textit{source} state was introduced by \cite{stoc/DudekK18}, where sources are used to solve source detection (the detection of a source in the population) and bit broadcast (the broadcast of a 0 or 1 message from a set of source agents).
-An accompanying work \cite{alistarh2017robust} introduces the concept of leaks, or spontaneous faulty state changes, and investigates source detection in their presence.
-The work demonstrates that source detection in the presence of leaks (up to rate $\beta = O(1/n)$) can be solved with high probability using $\log \frac{n}{k} + O(\log \log n)$ states, where $k \leq n$ is the number of sources in the population.
+The notion of a persistent \textit{source} state in population protocols originated from \cite{stoc/DudekK18}, where sources are used to solve \concept{detection} (the detection of a source in the population) and \concept{bit broadcast} (the broadcast of a 0 or 1 message from a set of source agents).
+An accompanying work \cite{alistarh2017robust} introduces the concept of leaks, or spontaneous state changes, and investigates the detection problem in their presence.
+Generally, leaks can be dealt with using error-correcting codes \cite{WangE12182}; however, for certain problems there are more efficient specialized solutions.
+For example, Alistarh et al. \cite{alistarh2017robust} demonstrate that detection in the presence of leaks (up to rate $\beta = O(1/n)$) can be solved with high probability using $\log \frac{n}{k} + O(\log \log n)$ states, where $k \leq n$ is the number of sources in the population.

-More recently, \cite{alistarh2020robust} examines the problem of \textit{comparison} in the presence of leaks.
+More recently, \cite{alistarh2020robust} examines leaks in the context of the \concept{comparison} problem.
 Comparison is a generalization of the majority problem, where some possibly small subset of the population is in input state $X_0$ or $Y_0$ and the task of the population is to determine which of the two states is more prevalent.
-This work solves comparison in $O(n \log n)$ interactions using $O(\log n)$ states per agent, assuming that $\lvert X_0 \rvert \geq C \lvert Y_0 \rvert$ for some constant $C$, and that $X_0, Y_0 \ge \Omega(\log n)$.
+Alistarh et al. \cite{alistarh2020robust} solve comparison in $O(n \log n)$ interactions with high probability using $O(\log n)$ states per agent, assuming $\lvert X_0 \rvert \geq C \lvert Y_0 \rvert$ for some constant $C$, and $X_0, Y_0 \ge \Omega(\log n)$.
 The protocol is self-stabilizing, meaning that it dynamically responds to changes in the counts of input states.